-The Kia Soul EV is a uniquely styled electric car
+The Kia Soul EV is a uniquely styled electric car with excellent range

 Kia Soul EV Review

 The Kia Soul EV, launched in 2014, was Kia’s first mass market electric car.